CPSC 170 Lab 7: Recursion and Fractals

-Use instance variables to hold the vertices of the initial triangle and the
+- Use instance variables to hold the vertices of the initial

 in the constructor.
 For the vertices, I strongly recommend using the

-Point class (p.
-877 in the text), one Point for each vertex.
+Point class (see JavaDoc), one Point for each vertex.

-- The paintComponent method should draw the initial triangle, then
+- The paintComponent method should clear the screen (by

 The initial triangle should look like the one in the demo -- one

-- The sierpinski method should assume that the triangle whose points
+- The sierpinski method should draw the triangle whose

-has been achieved; if not, it should draw the triangle formed by the midpoints
+been achieved; if not, it should draw the triangle formed by the

 recursively on each of the three new outer triangles.